jooola/libretime/docs/developer-manual/Installing-LibreTime-from-Git-on-a-stand-alone-VPS.md

 sudo rabbitmqctl change_password airtime TYPEANEWPASSWORD then replace the asterisks with the new password you typed and click next

-For the URL here type in the URL you want people to be able to publically access your libretime system via.
+For the URL here type in the URL you want people to be able to publicly access your libretime system via.
 This will be automatically populated by the URL provided but if it is incorrect or you want to use something else here you can change it.
-The default part for web servers is port 80 so you shouldnt customize this unless you know what you are doing.
+The default part for web servers is port 80 so you shouldn't customize this unless you know what you are doing.
 Now click next.

 The default setting of /srv/airtime/stor shouldn’t be changed unless you have a specific need here.
 There have been reports of alternate directories not working and you will need to make sure that the www-data user and group have permissions to any directory you change here.
 Click next and now you have the final steps to get your system up and running.